Self-reliant model of growth and development in J&K

 Under the Saksham Scheme, financial relief is being granted to families who have lost their breadwinner due to coronavirus.
 Additionally, the scheme also provides special annual scholarships, at the rate of Rs 20,000 and Rs 40,000 to school and college-going children who lost their guardians.
 With the coming of 2 new AIIMS, 7 new Medical Colleges, 10 new Nursing Colleges, and 2 new State Cancer Institutes, a paradigm shift is being witnessed in the health sector of the UT.

-Under the "Back to Village" outreach program, the government is on a mission towards "equitable development", ensuring that developmental initiatives are built on feedback and cooperation, with a result-oriented approach in rural areas through community participation.
-Three banks have sanctioned Rs 270 crore loans to 16,299 cases for self-employment.
-Tejaswini scheme has been launched to empower women through the financial assistance of Rs 5 lakh for setting up gainful self-employment ventures.
+Under the "Back to Village" outreach programme, the government is on a mission towards "equitable development", ensuring that developmental initiatives are built on feedback and cooperation, with a result-oriented approach in rural areas through community participation.
+Three banks have sanctioned Rs.
+270 crore loans to 16,299 cases for self-employment.
+Tejaswini scheme has been launched to empower women through the financial assistance of Rs 5 lakhs for setting up gainful self-employment ventures.

 To ensure transparency and accountability in budgets and expenditures, and planning and execution, information is uploaded to online portals open to public scrutiny.
 In the two years since the bottlenecks of Article 370 were removed J&K is witnessing a new dawn.
 JKUT is defining itself as a hungry untapped economy, finally entering the playing field with the rest of the nation.